maker-jws/counting-the-miles/docs/planning.md

 ### To Do - MVP Feature

 Each build feature is the 1st level bullet points with subtasks below.
+Substeps will be populated in build days below.

 - project setup / boilerplate
   - create repo